Saifuddin80/Traveler_BS/README.md

 Footer:
 -------
-The footer is designed with a 3-column layout using Bootstrap’s grid system.
+The footer is designed with a 4-column layout for large device and 3-column layout for medium devices using Bootstrap’s grid system.
 It includes a company logo, quick links, social media links, and a newsletter subscription form.
 The social media icons are added using Font Awesome icons and are styled for easy accessibility.

 Responsive Design: